 Placement or hauling of the dredged sediment also has limited approaches, namely onsite containment cells, onsite sediment bags, and offsite disposal.
 All approaches involve removal (salvage) of topsoil, excavation of subsoil to desired grades, final contouring, and eventual return placement of the salvaged topsoil.
 Construction of sediment containment cells requires extensive work to create basins capable of holding a slurry of sand, silt, clay, and water.
-Such basins must be of sufficient size to hold the materials (about 5300 cubic yards) - either hauled in by truck, or pumped from dredge.
+Such basins must be of sufficient size to hold the materials - either hauled in by truck, or pumped from dredge.
 Such construction is involves excavators, bulldozers, soil compactors, culverts, rock spillways, and road construction directly to each containment cell.
 In contrast, construction for sediment bag placement utilizes less space (hence less grading) to build a sloping surface and small downgradient berm to capture and recycle drainage water.
 Such construction requires fewer excavators and bulldozers, as well as less durable road construction (for pickups, rather than 12CY dump trucks).
-The sediment bag placement approach also requires less water storage capacity, since the drainage water is continuously cycled back to Junor Lake to maintain water levels for the floating dredge (whereas the containment cell approach must hold more water and has a larger construction footprint).
-Thus, the sediment bag placement approach has less overall impacts for sediment sequestration.
+The sediment bag placement approach also requires less water storage capacity, since the drainage water is continuously cycled back to Junor Lake to maintain water levels for the floating dredge.
+The sediment bag placement approach, compared to containment cell approach, is the Least Environmentally Damaging Practicable Alternative.